Optimal differentially private kernel learning with random projection: Improved excess risk rates under additional conditions

-Finally, we compare our generalization analysis with that of a differentially private kernel ERM algorithm based on \emph{functional perturbation}, originally proposed by \cite{hall2013differential}.
-Although this method is frequently cited in the literature, its statistical performance under general structural assumptions, such as the capacity and source conditions, has not been thoroughly examined.
-Our analysis reveals that this approach yields the weakest generalization guarantee among the algorithms considered, under the same assumptions as Theorem~\ref{thm:dprp_cls_rate} when $r=1/2$.
-We provide the excess risk bound of the functional perturbation algorithm in the theorem below. \begin{theorem} Under Assumptions \ref{assump:lip}, \ref{assump:cap}-\ref{assump:kernel}, and \ref{assump:lsc}, for $c>0$, there exists $n_0>0$ and a choice of $\lambda$ such that the algorithm of \cite{hall2013differential} achieves an excess risk of order: with probability $1-n^{-c}$ if $\epsilon\geq n^{-1}$ and $n\geq n_0$. \end{theorem}
+Finally, we compare our excess risk analysis with that of a differentially private kernel ERM algorithm based on \emph{functional perturbation}, originally proposed by \cite{hall2013differential}.
+Although this method is frequently cited in the literature, its statistical performance under general structural assumptions, such as the eigenvalue and source conditions, has not been thoroughly examined.
+Our analysis reveals that this approach yields the weakest excess risk guarantee among the algorithms considered, under the same assumptions as Theorem~\ref{thm:dprp_cls_rate} when $r=1/2$.
+We provide the excess risk bound of the functional perturbation algorithm in the theorem below. \begin{theorem} Under the same assumptions of Theorem~\ref{thm:dprp_cls_rate}, for $c>0$, there exists $n_0>0$ and a choice of $\lambda$ such that the algorithm of \cite{hall2013differential} achieves an excess risk of order: with probability $1-n^{-c}$ if $\epsilon\geq n^{-1}$ and $n\geq n_0$. \end{theorem} As a side note, we state that the local strongly convexity assumption can be replaced by $\ell_\infty$ condition.
+That is, \eqref{eq:lsc} holds for $f\in\mathcal{H}_k$ satisfying $\lVert f\rVert_{\infty}\leq R_{\mathrm{lsc}}\lVert f_{\mathcal{H}_k}\rVert_{\mathcal{H}_k}$ instead of $f$ satisfying $\lVert f-f_{\mathcal{H}_k}\rVert_{}\leq R_{\mathrm{lsc}}$.

-Although both our algorithm and that of \cite{hall2013differential} make use of Gaussian processes, they do so for fundamentally different purposes, leading to markedly different implications for generalization.
-In Hall et al.’s approach, the Gaussian process is used to inject noise directly into the empirical risk minimizer in the RKHS to ensure privacy.
-In contrast, Algorithm~\ref{alg:dprp_cls} uses a Gaussian process to construct a randomized finite-dimensional function space.
-This enables a form of statistical compression through random projection, which precedes the privatization step and plays a crucial role in improving generalization guarantees.

-The relatively weak generalization performance of the algorithm proposed by \cite{hall2013differential} can be attributed to its lack of \emph{compression}.
-Although their functional perturbation approach incorporates regularization via an $\mathcal{H}_k$-norm penalty, it perturbs the infinite-dimensional estimator directly, without reducing the complexity of the hypothesis space.
-In contrast, Algorithms~\ref{alg:dprp_cls} and~\ref{alg:dprff_cls} perform explicit dimension reduction prior to privatization, followed by $\ell_2$-regularized optimization in a finite-dimensional subspace.
-This combination not only reduces sensitivity but also lowers the privacy cost.
-The ordering of the excess risk bounds across the considered methods reinforces the conclusion that efficient dimension reduction is essential for achieving strong utility guarantees under differential privacy constraints.